shurjopay-plugins/sp-plugin-usage-examples/laravel-app-php-plugin/README.md

 This document is intended for the developers and technical personnel who want to integrate the shurjoPay online payment gateway by sp-plugin-php in laravel application.

-# How to use sp-plugin-php package in laravel ?
 To integrate the shurjoPay Payment Gateway using ``sp-plugin-php``, kindly do the following tasks sequentially.

 #### Step-1: Install the package inside your project environment.